Reserved Instances are one of the most powerful tools that Amazon offers for lowering your cloud bill.

 Did You Know?

 When people talk about Reserved Instances, they tend to focus on EC2.
-However, Amazon also offers reservations for databases and for CDN; it’s important to take the database side into account, as this is another easy source of cost savings.
+However, Amazon also offers reservations for databases and CDN.
+It’s important to take the database side into account, as this is another easy source of cost savings.

 The primary reason for making a reservation is that reservations feature substantially lower prices than On-Demand prices, which allows you to lower the cost of the resources you’re already using.